We interviewed Rodrigo from Montevideo about gay life in Uruguay and also learned all about the origins of queer tango.

 What’s the first country that comes to mind when you think of tango?
 We're guessing Argentina, right?
 You'd be half right.
 Back in the 1880s, the tango was invented by the urban lower classes in the Rio de la Plata basin, which includes both Buenos Aires and Montevideo.

 As such, both Argentina and Uruguay claim equal ownership of the tango.
 In 2009, they made a successful joint application to have tango listed in the UNESCO Intangible Cultural Heritage List.

-We attended the Uruguayan LGBT Chamber of Commerce conference in September 2016, where tango was showcased.
-To our surprise, two extremely handsome Uruguayan boys, Juan and Rodrigo, took to the stage and blew us away:
+We attended the Uruguayan LGBT Chamber of Commerce conference where queer tango was showcased by these two extremely handsome Uruguayan boys, Juan and Rodrigo:

 We were spellbound, completely transfixed!
 Sure they're damn hot, but we also wanted to learn to dance like that!

 stalked tracked them down and found out they not only dance tango, but also do classes at the famous Teatro Solis in Montevideo.
-After a few lessons, we sat Rodrigo down to find out more about same sex queer tango and the gay life in Uruguay.
+After a few lessons, we sat Rodrigo down to find out more about queer tango and gay life in Uruguay.

 I’m a tango dancer, tango instructor and currently work and live in Montevideo.

 Is Juan, your dance partner also your boyfriend?